mle-idealo/reactor-challenge/README.md

 * avoid intermediate object creation as much as possible
 * no blocking code
 * avoid side effects (.doOnNext, .doOnEach etc.)
-* parallelism of tasks (getting name, age, hair) should be support (not yet implemented)
+* parallelism of tasks (getting name, age, hair) should be supported

 ### How?
 1. Implement ```PersonService.create```